 “None of them were excited.
 They knew it was their duty and they went.
 But they didn’t go with jubilance,” Andrews said.

-She said now she doesn't remember much about the conflict, But she did have her questions about parts of the world she'd never seen.
+She doesn’t remember much about the conflict, but she did have her questions about parts of the world she’d never seen.

 “I’d see where France was and Germany was and look at it with awe from a child’s perspective and it seemed a long, long way from home,” Andrews said.